INDIANAPOLIS CRIMINAL DEFENSE ATTORNEY

 I am a credited contributor in two published books written by Dr. Erin Albert: “Indianapolis: A Young Professional’s Guide” (2010) and “Multipationals: The Changing World of Work and How to Create Your Best Career Portfolio” (2015).
 In 2007, I was a finalist for Junior Achievement’s “Indy’s Best and Brightest – Law Category.”

-I focus my practice in the Indianapolis Fishers, and Carmel, Indiana areas and am Of-Counsel at Riley Cate, LLC law firm.
+I focus my practice in the Indianapolis and Hamilton County areas and am Of-Counsel at Riley Cate, LLC law firm.

 After completing my initial military obligations, I moved to Indianapolis to obtain my law degree at Indiana University – McKinney School of Law.
 I graduated from law school in 1998 and was admitted to the Indiana State Bar after passing the bar exam that same year.